tduyduc/luxmusic/README.md

 All compositions are open-source and available under CC-BY-SA 4.0 License _(details below)_.

-Source code of these musical pieces are in OpenMPT format.
+Source code of these musical pieces are in <a href="https://openmpt.org/">OpenMPT</a> format.

 MP3 encodes can be downloaded from the SoundCloud profile.